viamrobotics/docs/docs/internals/rdk.md

 linkTitle: "Robot Development Kit"
 weight: 1
 type: "docs"
-description: "The RDK is the open-source, on-robot portion of the Viam platform, that provides viam-server and the Go SDK."
+description: "The RDK is the open-source, on-machine portion of the Viam platform, that provides viam-server and the Go SDK."
 tags: ["server", "rdk"]
 aliases:
   - "/product-overviews/rdk"